mactunechy/payfast/README.md

-# PayfastGem
+# Payfast

-PayfastGem is a Ruby gem that simplifies the process of integrating the PayFast payment gateway into your Ruby on Rails application.
+Payfast is a Ruby gem that simplifies the process of integrating the PayFast payment gateway into your Ruby on Rails application.
 It provides a generator that helps scaffold the necessary configuration, routes, models, and controllers required to integrate PayFast seamlessly.

 ## Installation